 Information from the survey was utilized to construct seven variables for use in a statistical analysis.
-The primary variable of interest (reduction) is the willingness of employees to accept a reduction in salary in order to maintain employment. reduction is a Likert scale variable that can assume a value between 1 and 5.
+The primary variable of interest (REDUCTION) is the willingness of employees to accept a reduction in salary in order to maintain employment.
+REDUCTION is a Likert scale variable that can assume a value between 1 and 5.
 This variable is the worker's response to a question about his or her feelings about a salary reduction.
 Low values indicate reluctance to accept a salary reduction, while high values show an inclination accept a lower salary.

 The remaining variables are all binary.
-Age is set equal to 0 if the worker is a member of Generation X and 1 if the worker is a Baby-Boomer.
-Gender is set equal to 0 if the worker is a female and 1 if the worker is a male.
-Seniority is set equal to 0 if the worker is low seniority (below the median seniority in the sample), and 1 if the worker is high seniority (above the median seniority in the sample).
-Salary is set equal to 0 if the worker has a low salary (below the median salary in the sample), and 1 if the worker is high salary (above the median salary in the sample), and 1 if the worker is not a manager and 1 if the worker is a manager.
-Finally, shared is set equal to 0 if upper management does not share the worker's sacrifice of a lower salary and 1 if the sacrifice is shared.
+AGE is set equal to 0 if the worker is a member of Generation X and 1 if the worker is a Baby-Boomer.
+GENDER is set equal to 0 if the worker is a female and 1 if the worker is a male.
+SENIORITY is set equal to 0 if the worker is low seniority (below the median seniority in the sample), and 1 if the worker is high seniority (above the median seniority in the sample).
+SALARY is set equal to 0 if the worker has a low salary (below the median salary in the sample), and 1 if the worker is high salary (above the median salary in the sample).
+MANAGER is set equal to 0 if the worker is not a manager and 1 if the worker is a manager.
+Finally, SHARED is set equal to 0 if upper management does not share the worker's sacrifice of a lower salary and 1 if the sacrifice is shared.